FraterCCCLXIII/panentheon/docs/iconotheca-universalis.md

 ---

-Here’s your updated list of symbols written in **mkdocs** format:

----

 ### **Lamb of God**
 Represents the sacrificial role of divine love and redemption.
 The lamb carries a banner symbolizing victory over suffering and death, embodying the ultimate sacrifice for the renewal of life.